-31 in Roman numerals is written as XXXI, an ancient way of showing numbers used by the Romans.
+31 in Roman numeral is written as XXXI, which is the sum of 10 + 10 + 10 + 1 = 31, an ancient way of representing numbers used by the Romans.
 This form uses letters to represent values, where X means 10 and I means 1.
-Understanding how to read and write numbers in Roman numerals helps students connect mathematics.
+Understanding how to read and write numbers in Roman numerals helps learners connect mathematics.
 It also improves logical thinking by teaching them how values are combined to form larger numbers.
 The study of XXXI is not only a mathematical skill but also a link to the past, which makes number study more interesting and meaningful in everyday life.

 To write 31 in Roman numerals, we use the symbols for tens and ones.
 The principal Roman numeral symbols are: